Inflation Reduction Act (IRA) Implementation Resources

 The credits and elective pay option are unique in that tax-exempt and governmental entities that do not owe Federal income taxes will, for the first time, be able to receive a payment equal to the full value of tax credits for building qualifying clean energy projects or making qualifying investments.
 Elective pay allows entities to get their payment if they meet the requirements for both elective pay and the underlying tax credit.

-Applicable entities under the proposed rules include, but are not limited to, States and political subdivisions such as local governments, as well as agencies and instrumentalities of state, local, tribal, and territorial governments (e.g., water districts, school districts, economic development agencies).
+Applicable entities include, but are not limited to, States and political subdivisions such as local governments, as well as agencies and instrumentalities of state, local, tribal, and territorial governments (e.g., water districts, school districts, economic development agencies).

 In general, only ‘applicable entities’ are eligible for Elective Pay.
 However, other taxpayers that are not ‘applicable entities’ may elect to be treated as an applicable entity with respect to three tax credits (for carbon oxide sequestration, production of clean hydrogen, or advanced manufacturing).

-The U.S. Treasury is expected to publish guidance on the direct pay election process in the near future.
-Click here to read the GFOA Comments to Treasury in response to the proposed rules.
+In March 2024, the U.S. Treasury issued final rules on the elective payment process.
+Click here to read the previous GFOA Comments to Treasury in response to the proposed rules.
 GFOA also submitted joint comments in response to the proposed rules related to the tax credit elections.
 In order to claim the full direct pay amount available, certain apprenticeship and prevailing wage requirements must be met.
 The requirements will apply to qualifying facilities, projects, property or equipment that begins construction on or after January 29, 2023.
 Follow the links below for additional information on these particular requirements:

 Available Credits